ajdeans84/stock-analysis/README.md

   An advantage to refactoring this particular code was that it did reduce our runtime.
 Someone may attempt to refactor code and end up having it take longer to compile, or not dramatically changing the amount of time.
 In this case, we can see a clear reduction in the total time the code took to compile.
 Another advantage is that the variables for total volume, starting prices, and ending prices are input into an array and can be accessed later, without running through each row again.
 (That is, until overwritten by running the code for a different year.)
 In our original code, the variables for startingPrice, endingPrice, and totalVolume were overwritten for each ticker as we looped through them, but in the refactored code, these variables are entered into an array and can be referenced with the tickerIndex.
 Without running the entire code again, we could access, say, tickerStartingPrices(4) to see the starting price of ticker "FSLR."
 In our original code, we lost this value once we switched to the next ticker.

   #### Disadvantage
   The script did take additional time to refactor.
 While we saved 0.6 seconds on compile, an additional hour or so was invested in rewriting the code to make this improvement, so a net loss was observed in terms of total time.
 This is a major disadvantage for code that will not be run more than once.
-Additionally, we did not create a dynamic array to look at more than the 12 tickers we used for this analysis.
-For future projects that look at more tickers, we would want to create an array that can add new tickers to itself (by looking through a list and adding anything it does not already contain) and be able to run across tickers other than ones that were manually entered into the array.
+Additionally, I did not create a dynamic array to look at more than the 12 tickers I used for this analysis.
+For future projects that look at more tickers, I would want to create an array that can add new tickers to itself (by looking through a list and adding anything it does not already contain) and be able to run across tickers other than ones that were manually entered into the array.
 Until this is implemented, Steve will only be able to perform analyses on these 12 tickers (unless he wants to add more to the list himself or request our services again).